(Translate this site)

 Too, there's a deep calming effect flowing from the link with the Sol.
 Indeed, this may be having the greatest influence of all on our respective attitudes towards these matters.

-But regardless of the true origin of the seemingly separate intelligence, my primitive self's possible contribution to history made it far too risky for the Sol to make any attempt to remove or modify-- or even closely examine-- the unexplained presence in my young self's mind.
+But regardless of the true source or identity of the seemingly separate intelligence, my primitive self's possible contribution to history made it far too risky for the Sol to make any attempt to remove or modify-- or even closely examine-- the unexplained presence in my young self's mind.

 My younger self picks up on all this of course-- otherwise I wouldn't recall it here.
 But he's curiously nonchalant about it.
 Again, perhaps because of the Sol's influence.
 Too, I see no way to determine how much (if any) the separate...personality...may itself be affecting my younger version's behavior.